Criminal Records Section

 The CRS is committed to providing a high quality service to police and members of the community.
 To achieve this objective, the CRS welcomes feedback on the contents of this site and the quality of our services - contact us by telephone or email below.

 Before completing your application online, please read the below information.

-The NSW Police Force does not provide NPCS for child related employment.
-Individuals seeking a Working With Children Check should apply to the Office of the Children's Guardian at www.newcheck.kids.nsw.gov.au.
+The NSW Police Force does not provide Working With Children Checks.
+Individuals seeking a Working With Children Check Clearance should refer to the Office of the Children's Guardian website www.check.kids.nsw.gov.au.